 To implement or put a HACCP plan into place:

 9. Establish documentation and record keeping.
 The HACCP plan should be documented and all staff should have available the information they require to perform their duties in accordance with the HACCP plan.
 This will often mean documenting work instructions for each job that staff do.
-Good record keeping is a critical component of an effective HACCP plan.
-It is how the business manager can be sure that the plan is achieving its goals or if there is a problem that needs to be addressed.
+Good record keeping is a critical component of an effective HACCP plan as it ensures that the business manager can determine whether the plan is achieving its goals or if there is a problem that needs to be addressed.

 10. Establish verification procedures.
 This may include some form of additional testing to verify that the control measures in the HACCP plan are having the desired effect on the final products.